dhil/ocaml-multicont/README.md

 The primary reason to build from source is to toggle configurable options of this library, which are not readily available via OPAM install.
-Currently, the following options are supported:
+Currently, there is only one optional build:

 * `UNIQUE_FIBERS` (default: disabled): Since commit
 [ocaml/ocaml#e12b508](https://github.com/ocaml/ocaml/commit/e12b508876065723ed5fc35c0945030c9b7cd100)